 Below, we define some frequently used terms in the ZetaChain ecosystem and during ZetaChain development.
-If you think we need to add another term here, please reach out.

 Every EVM chain has their own, unique id, represented by a number.

 Chainlist is a great resource to find EVM chain ids by chain name.

 Blanket term for anything that is transacting data or value between different blockchains.

 The ZetaChain validator set can manage vaults on connected chains just as an account on that chain can, through its TSS architecture.
 This functionality allows even non-smart-contract chains like Bitcoin to be managed by contracts on ZetaChain.

 ZetaChain's node observes and processes transactions from all connected chains.
 By being "hyper-connected" the node is able to support chain-agnostic observation and thus interoperability.